Société Française d’Études Écossaises

 Clément Guézais (USPN), Dangers d’écueils, rencontre des vents, incertitude et sables mouvants : La carte écossaise du géographe Nicolas de Nicolay.

-Dinner (own plans)
+Dinner (own arrangements)

 Thursday 16 October

 9am-10.30am panel 4.
-Ecrire et décrire le littoral / Writing and Describing the Coast
+Writing and Describing the Coast / Ecrire et décrire le littoral

 Daphné Cousin-Martin (Université de Rouen), An investigation of coastal associations in Val McDermid’s crime novel The Distant Echo.